BUStools/MNP_2019/README.md

 # MNP_2019
-Materials associated with the preprint "The Barcode, UMI, Set format and BUStools" by Páll Melsted, Vasilis Ntranos and Lior Pachter
+Materials associated with the manuscript "The Barcode, UMI, Set format and BUStools" by Páll Melsted, Vasilis Ntranos and Lior Pachter